wharfkit/website/src/lib/docs/ContractKit/Cursor.md

 ---
 title: Cursor
-description: A utility within ContractKit to efficiently navigate and fetch rows from blockchain tables with advanced pagination.
+description: A utility within ContractKit to efficiently navigate and fetch rows from blockchain tables with pagination.
 category: ContractKit
 published: true
 order: 4